The Life and Death of Peter Sellers

-The Life and Death of Peter Sellers is a 2004 television film about the life of English comedian Peter Sellers, based on Roger Lewis's book of the same name.
+The Life and Death of Peter Sellers is a 2004 biographical film about the life of British comedian Peter Sellers, based on Roger Lewis's book of the same name.
 It was directed by Stephen Hopkins and stars Geoffrey Rush as Sellers, Miriam Margolyes as his mother Peg Sellers, Emily Watson as his first wife Anne Howe, Charlize Theron as his second wife Britt Ekland, John Lithgow as Blake Edwards, Stephen Fry as Maurice Woodruff and Stanley Tucci as Stanley Kubrick.

 The film won the Golden Globe Award for Best Miniseries or Television Film and Rush won Best Actor – Miniseries or Television Film.
 It also won nine Primetime Emmy Awards, including Outstanding Lead Actor in a Miniseries or Movie for Rush.

 Plot

-The film opens with Peter Sellers walking up to a director's chair.
-An unseen live audience applauds as Peter directs their gaze toward the movie of his life.
+The film opens with Peter Sellers walking to a director's chair.
+An unseen live audience applauds as Peter directs his gaze toward the movie of his life.

-In 1950s London, Peter Sellers is a household name as a performer on The Goon Show but is failing to branch out into film.
+In 1950s London, Peter Sellers became a household name as a performer on The Goon Show but failed to branch out into film.
 He returns home to his family after a failed audition but is urged by his controlling mother Peg (Miriam Margolyes) to "bite the hand that feeds you".
-A now inspired Peter utilizes his talent for impersonation to disguise himself as the elderly war veteran character he was auditioning for.
-Once the casting agent (Alison Steadman) has divulged that he is perfect for the role, Peter reveals himself and is reluctantly given the part.
+A now-inspired Peter uses his talent for impersonation to become the elderly World War I veteran character he auditioned for.
+Once the casting agent (Alison Steadman), who rejected him earlier, has said that he is perfect for the role, Peter reveals himself and is reluctantly given the part.

 Peter wins a British Academy Award for I'm All Right Jack.
-Peg and Peter's father, Bill (Peter Vaughan), watch their son's acceptance speech but dismissed by Peg, a dejected Bill walks away leading to the first transformation of the film; Peter is now playing his father, and with a heavy Yorkshire accent breaks the fourth wall to tell us about Peter's childhood.
+Peg and Peter's father, Bill (Peter Vaughan), watch their son's acceptance speech but are dismissed by Peg, a dejected Bill walks away leading to the first transformation of the film; Peter is now playing his father, and with a heavy Yorkshire accent breaks the fourth wall to tell us about Peter's childhood.

 Before the shooting of The Millionairess has begun, Peter is already besotted with his co-star Sophia Loren (Sonia Aquino), while his marriage to wife Anne (Emily Watson) is becoming strained and his children are subjected to their father's rages and subsequent extravagant gifts as compensation.
 When Sophia mentions that Peter is too far away in the countryside to take her home, he takes this as a cue to buy a house in the heart of London.
 To subdue some of the guilt Peter feels about his feelings for Sophia, he hires a decorator, Ted Levy, and insists that his wife and Ted should have drinks together.
 Peter leaves them and goes to have dinner alone with Sophia, who is surprised that Peter's wife is not joining them and slowly realises that this is a date.
 She rejects Peter's advances and tells him to go home to his family.
-Peter does so and announces his love for Sophia Loren to Anne and their two children.